atrisovic/weather-panel.github.io/content/2_using-weather-and-climate-data.md

 Bias-correcting is integrated into weather data products, often involving assimilation of multiple data sources (satellites, radar, etc.) but significant biases remain (see above Figure).

-It is often recommended to include precipitation data as a control, but even in this case, be aware of its limitations, check robustness against multiple data products, or on geographic subsets that have better station coverage and potentially less biased data.
+Though precipitation is often recommended as a control, be aware of its limitations, check robustness against multiple data products, or on geographic subsets that have better station coverage and potentially less biased data (and finally, make sure you think about what role precipitation plays in your model - see XXXX!).

 **A Quick Final Note on Station Data**